DeepanshuSarawagi/AWS/18-MachineLearning/AWS-MachineLearning.md

   - Helps to deliver the business insights based on customer experience.
   - Create and group articles by topic that Comprehend will uncover.

+### Amazon Comprehend Medical:

+- Amazon Comprehend Medical detects and returns useful information in unstructured clinical text:
+  - Physician's notes
+  - Discharge summaries
+  - Test results
+  - Case notes
+- Uses NLP to detect Protected Health Information (PHI) - `DetectPHI API`
+- Store your documents in Amazon S3, analyze real-time data with Kinesis Data Firehose, or use Amazon Transcribe to transcribe patient narratives into text that can be analyzed by Amazon Comprehend Medical.

 ### AWS Personalize:

 Fully managed ML service with real-time personalized recommendations.
 Example, product recommendations on Amazon.